-Unlike the previous version of iPadOS 13, the iPadOS 13.4 update comes with a lengthy change log that’s comprised of new features, enhancements, patches, and bug fixes.
+Unlike the previous version of iPadOS 13, the iPadOS 13.5 update comes with a mix of changes including features, bug fixes, and security patches.

-It’s a big update and as such it requires a large download if you’re moving up from iPadOS 13.3.1. iPadOS 13.4 will be even larger for those of you moving up from older versions of iPadOS.
+It’s a sizable update and requires a rather large download if you’re moving up from iPadOS 13.4.1.
+The update will be even bigger for those of you moving up from older versions of iPadOS.
 That’s because the features and enhancements from the updates you skipped are baked into your upgrade.

 Of course, there’s also a chance you run into bugs or performance issues.
 We’re seeing complaints about the firmware as we push away from its release.